angristan/openvpn-install/README.md

 ##openvpn-install
-OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Debian, Ubuntu and CentOS.
+Secure OpenVPN installer for Debian, Ubuntu and CentOS.

 This script will let you setup your own secure VPN server in no more than a minute.